 DePalma, Lindsay, Lauren D. Olsen, and John Evans.
-“Direct and Indirect Hope in Novel Medical Technologies: Stem Cells and the Implications for Therapeutic Misconception.”
-(Under review at Social Science and Medicine)
+“Direct and Indirect Hope in Novel Medical Technologies: Stem Cells and the Power of the Natural.”
+(R & R at Sociology of Health and Illness).

 DePalma, Lindsay.
 “Institutional Benefits and Individual Burdens of the Passion Paradigm: Comparative Evidence from Engineers, Graphic Designers, and Nurses.”
 (In preparation for Work and Occupations).

-In conjunction with UCSD's Education Research and Assessment Hub, I have been hired as a graduate research assistant to help the Department of Sociology assess their undergraduate program.
+In conjunction with UCSD's Education Research and Assessment Hub, I worked as research assistant to help the Department of Sociology assess their undergraduate program.